More than Meets the Eye: Understanding the Effect of Individual Objects on Perceived Visual Privacy: Results

 \section{Results}

-Before analyzing the results, the responses that showed clear inconsistencies between the rankings and ratings were excluded from the data set.
-Inconsistency refers to instances where a participant's assessment of the comfortability level concerning a foreground privacy-sensitive object (PSO), when there is a single background PSO, conflicts with the subsequent ranking question.
-This method also enabled us to filter out inattentive participants, thereby improving the quality of the remaining data.
+Before analyzing the results, the responses that showed clear inconsistencies between the rankings and ratings were excluded from the dataset.
+Inconsistency refers to instances where a participant's assessment of the comfortability level concerning a foreground PSO, when there is a single background PSO, conflicts with the subsequent ranking question.
+This method also allowed us to filter out inattentive participants, thereby improving the quality of the remaining data.